Trailblazer Award & Trailblazer Planning Grant

 TRAILBLAZER AWARD

-The Trailblazer Awards support collaborative, community-engaged research projects focused on topics that have potential to improve health, examine social determinants of health (SDoH), or enhance health equity.
-CHeP defines health broadly, and is seeking proposals that aim to impact social determinants of health and focus on improving the underlying factors influencing health outcomes and health equity.
+The Trailblazer Awards support collaborative, community-engaged research projects focused on topics that have potential to improve health.
+CHeP defines health broadly, and is seeking proposals that aim to impact social determinants of health and focus on improving the underlying factors influencing health outcomes.
 These projects may span various sectors and do not necessarily have to be clinical in nature.
 Examples of projects we are interested in funding include tobacco cessation, food security and nutrition programs, affordable housing initiatives, and cardiovascular disease and diabetes prevention.
 This RFA encourages and prioritizes projects that have outlined a sustainability plan using existing Indiana CTSI infrastructure (i.e., Connections IN Health, Monon Collaborative) and/or connections to statewide health initiatives.

-Eligible projects will propose to: 1) implement exploratory research that has the potential to identify or reduce health inequities, or impact SDoH; 2) evaluate a program that has the potential to improve health equity or impact SDoH; or 3) implement and do a preliminary evaluation of a health-related program.
+Eligible projects will propose to: 1) implement exploratory research that has the potential to identify the impact of SDoH; 2) evaluate a program that has the potential to impact SDoH; or 3) implement and do a preliminary evaluation of a health-related program.
 Applicants are encouraged to demonstrate how the proposed project incorporates core elements of community-engaged research.

 There must be both 1) a university lead and 2) a community lead for the project, and both partners must currently work in an Indiana-based institution or organizaiton.